NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 You can now see the image cube and select the "slice" using the slider.
 All images will be projected onto the master projection image.
-If you would like to save the image, select "Save as ENVI Image…" from the image popup menu.
+If you would like to save the image, select "Save as ENVI Image" from the image popup menu.

 ### OSIRIS tab (67P only)